In historic House race between gay candidates, Republican defeats Democrat, NBC News projects

 Why is it called midterms?

-Apart from general elections and by-elections, by-election refers to a type of election in which the people can elect their representatives and other sub-national office holders (e.
-See the article : Shooting in Oslo near a gay bar investigated as terrorism, when the Pride parade is canceled.g. governor, members of the local council) in the middle of the term of office of the executive.
+Apart from general elections and by-elections, by-election refers to a type of election in which the people can elect their representatives and other sub-national office holders (e.g. governor, members of the local council) in the middle of the term of office of the executive.

 Why was the Electoral College established?
 The Electoral College was established by the drafters of the United States Constitution as an alternative to electing the president by popular vote or by Congress.